 Polish Craft Beer in Sopot

-There are a few places along Monciak that offer craft beer, but beer aficionados will want to make the effort to find Konsulat Dobrego Piwa, a craft beer bar just outside the Sopot town center.
+There are a few places along Monciak that offer craft beer, but hop-heads will want to make the effort to find Konsulat Dobrego Piwa.
 The small, cozy bar features eight taps of craft beer and a fun beer garden.

-Use this link to our Sopot, Poland Map to locate our recommended activities for Day 2.
+Use this Sopot, Poland Map to locate our recommended activities for Day 2.

 Day 3 – Westerplatte and/or Oliwa and Solidarity Museum